 Figure 2 data table

-Main-track derailments and collisions accounted for 7% of all accidents in 2015, compared with 9% in the previous year.
+Main-track derailments and collisions accounted for 7% of all accidents in 2016, the same as in the previous year.

 Figure 3 data table